zetaops/pyoko/README.md

 #### Setup / Configuration ####

-Your project should within Python path, so you could be able to import it.
+Your project should be placed within Python path, so you could be able to import it.

 Base file structure of a Pyoko based project;